leobudima/elogii-blog/content/how-to-prevent-late-deliveries.md

 With an optimized system, you can make precise assessments founded on key metrics.

-Such a system will also set you en route to digital transformation.
+Such a system will also set you on route to digital transformation.
 Rather than manually planning routes, you will be able to [**build a strong delivery through automation**](https://elogii.com/blog/b2b-delivery-automation/).

 ### Track orders along the last mile